92ada/p2p_file_share/README.md

 ### Roles

 * tracker

   * keep a list of correspondence
     * userid, file list, address
     * map file name to a set of a set of request
   * multiple processes
     * a process listen and build network (register new nodes)
     * a process handling file request

 * user

   * request to join
   * request to leave
   * send file list
   * send file request
-  * send trasfering request (requesting, start downlaod, fnish downlad)
+  * send transferring request (requesting, start download, finish download)
   * multiple processes
     * a process to listen to the request
     * a new process to request and after get request, add new processes for each node

 ### Procedure

 #### Join:

 1. user: request to join
 2. tracker: request for file list
 3. user: send file list
 4. tracker ack to join

 #### Maintain:

 1. all users preodically send message to tracker, to inform it is still alive.
 2. update file list if needed

 #### Download

 1. user: request a file
 2. tracker: check in the list, retrun a request all avaialbale dest IP and request message
 3. user:
    1. for all available user in the list, make decision.
    2. Open multiple processes, each for a node to reqeust, and recieve files
    3. After obtaining all files, assemble them.

 #### Leave

 1. user: request to leave
 2. tracker: ack to leave and delete all files related to the user.

 ### Code Implementation

 轮子：收信，发信